How Dr. John’s Rootsy ‘Gumbo’ Set Stage for Breakthrough

 Rebennack also covered two complete songs from Smith ("Blow Wind Blow" and "Little Liza Jane"), as well as a three-track medley that he discussed in a 2016 interview with Billboard.
 "Huey was my partner and he will always be my partner," Dr. John said.
 "I love this cat.
 He’s a piece of work, and a half.
 I remember Huey had ‘Don’t You Just Know It,’ ‘High Blood Pressure’ and ‘Well, I’ll Be John Brown.’
 ‘You ruled me once.
 I was a fool for you.
 I ain’t gonna stand your foolin’ around.
 If I do, if I do, well, I’ll be John Brown.’
 And ’dat is one of my all-time favorite records."

 At this point, that history was entirely lost.
-Dr. John may not have improved upon the originals, but he gave them a new resonance for a generation who might have forgotten them forever.
+Dr. John may not have improved upon the originals, but he gave them a new resonance for younger folks who might have forgotten them forever.
 Moreover, it seemed these ruminations had a centering effect on Dr. John, who fondly remembered a lyric-writing talisman given to him years earlier by Smith.

 "It was just a book of poems – great poems – and every one of them made sense," Dr. John told Billboard's John Wirt.
 "Every one of them had this thing to do where it was a blessing.
 I remember that I got 'A Losing Battle' (a Top 30 R&B hit for Johnny Adams in 1962) from that book.
 I got the lyrics for a lot of songs from it."